awillborn/abs_talk/munch_draft.md

 Aquiloni and Tricarico 2015 Social Recognition in Invertebrates Dukas 2005.
 Effects of predation risk on pollinators and plants Behaviorism, Private Events, and the Molar View of Behavior [William M Baum](https://www.ncbi.nlm.nih.gov/pubmed/?term=Baum%20WM%5BAuthor%5D&cauthor=true&cauthor_uid=22532740) 2002
+Skinner 1950 **ARE THEORIES OF LEARNING NECESSARY? http://psychclassics.yorku.ca/Skinner/Theories/

+The Phylogeny and Ontogeny of Behavior Author(s): B. F. Skinner Source: Science, New Series, Vol. 153, No. 3741 (Sep.
+9, 1966), pp. 1205-1213

-Skinner 1950 **ARE THEORIES OF LEARNING NECESSARY? http://psychclassics.yorku.ca/Skinner/Theories/** EC **Tolman**, CH Honzik 1930 [Introduction and removal of reward, and maze performance in rats.](http://doi.apa.org/psycinfo/1931-02280-001)
+EC **Tolman**, CH Honzik 1930 [Introduction and removal of reward, and maze performance in rats.](http://doi.apa.org/psycinfo/1931-02280-001)
 The Determiners of Behavior at a Choice Point; Edward Chace Tolman ***Psychological ******Review. ***`1938.45, `**1-41.**
 Skinner, B. F. (1974).
 About behaviorism.
 New York: Knopf.